Statutory health insurance obligation and electronic data exchange (SMV)

 Starting studies after the age of 30

-Students who are over 30 years old when they start their studies are unfortunately no longer covered by the statutory health insurance.
+Students who are already over 30 years old at the start of their studies are unfortunately no longer accepted in the statutory health insurance.
 Only membership in a private health insurance is possible.
-In this case, please have a statutory health insurance company certify that you are not subject to compulsory health insurance and submit the certificate to the university.
+However, an electronic notification of the insured status must also be made to the university by a statutory health insurance for students over 30.
+Please note the information below regarding "Exceptions to the statutory health insurance obligation".

 Continuing your studies after the age of 30

 Until you reach the age of 30, you are obliged to take out statutory health insurance.
 As a student you can also take benefit from a reduced membership contribution.
 After the age of 30, the special students membership is unfortunately no longer possible.
 However, the statutory insurance can be continued voluntarily with a higher contribution.
-If you do not wish to remain a member of a statutory health insurance fund, you must have the statutory health insurance fund certify that you are no longer subject to compulsory health insurance and submit this certificate to the university.
-Even if you are from the age of 30 no longer subject to compulsory health insurance and free to choose your health insurance, we strongly recommend to stay with a statutory option or at least to take out private health insurance with cover that is based on the benefits provided by statutory health insurance.
+If you do not wish to remain a member of a statutory health insurance fund, you can cancel the contract.
+The insurance will send a corresponding electronic report to the university then.
+Even if you are from the age of 30 free to choose your health insurance, we strongly recommend to stay with a statutory option or at least to take out private health insurance with a cover that is based on the benefits provided by statutory health insurance.
 In addition, you should note that the Foreigners’ Registration Office for the granting and extension of a residence permit usually requires proof of health insurance.

 Information on choosing a private health insurance